icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 The Registry maintains a list of the permissions and obligations for access to a data source under a given licence.

-Scheme-conforming data sources use a [Scheme Catalog Requirements Documents](scheme_catalog_requirements.md) which specifies the Access Rules for common formats of data sources.
+Scheme-conforming data sources use [Scheme Catalog Requirements Documents](scheme_catalog_requirements.md) which specify the Access Rules for common formats of data sources.

 ## Example